 June 8, 2022 Update – The seller just reduced their asking price from $8,200 to $7,895.

 May 13, 2022 Update – Just as we were updating the website in time for our latest Sports Car Saturday feature, we noticed the private seller of this ’77 Triumph Spitfire just replaced their expiring listing with a fresh Craigslist ad.
-In it, the description, pictures, and already-lowered asking price of $8,200 remain in place.
+The description, pictures, and already-lowered asking price of $8,200 remain in place.

 April 15, 2022 Update – We just confirmed the seller lowered their asking price from $8,900 to $8,200.

 Produced from 1962 through 1980 across five updates, the Triumph Spitfire consistently served as the brand’s entry-level sports car while British Leyland engineers, designers, and bean counters focused most of their efforts on creating a series of other upmarket models.
-An entry-level sports car when new, the values of these diminutive roadsters continue to be the gateway for classic British sports car ownership.
-Our latest example is this red 1977 Triumph Spitfire 1500 currently listed here on Craigslist in Stone Mountain, Georgia (Atlanta).
+An entry-level sports car, when new, the values of these diminutive roadsters continue to be the gateway for classic British sports car ownership.
+Our latest example is this red 1977 Triumph Spitfire 1500, originally listed in April 2022 on Craigslist in Stone Mountain, Georgia (Atlanta).
 The seller makes the statement “sharp original interior” which we call BS.
 Specifically, the poor fit and poor color match scream the seats have been redone at some point.
 These cars originally came equipped with a tasteful vinyl and tween cloth upholstery.
-That negative is more than offset by a rebuilt engine featuring a modern aluminum radiator and electric fan as well as a new set of tires.
+That negative is more than offset by a rebuilt engine featuring a modern aluminum radiator, electric fan, and a new set of tires.